The Crux (Djo album)

-The Crux is the third studio album by the American actor and musician Joe Keery, under his musical alias Djo.
+The Crux is the third studio album by the American actor and musician Joe Keery, under his stage name Djo.
 It was released independently under AWAL on April 4, 2025, and served as the follow-up to his previous album, Decide (2022).
 Keery co-produced The Crux with his frequent collaborator Adam Thein at Electric Lady Studios in New York City.
 Three singles—"Basic Being Basic", "Delete Ya", and "Potion"—preceded the album.
 Upon its release, it was met with generally favorable reception from music critics.
 To promote The Crux, Keery embarked on the Back on You World Tour and Another Bite Tour between February and October 2025.

-A reissue of the album, titled The Crux Deluxe, was released on September 12, 2025, and was preceded by three singles.
-Containing 12 new songs originally cut from The Crux, it served as an expansion to the lyrical content of the original album and was finalized months after the initial release.
+On September 12, 2025, The Crux Deluxe, a companion album containing 12 new tracks, was released.
+Despite the Deluxe label, Keery stated that he does not consider it a reissue of The Crux.

 Background

-Joe Keery saw breakthrough success in his musical career, under the alias Djo, with the sleeper hit "End of Beginning" (2024).
+Joe Keery saw breakthrough success in his musical career, under the alias Djo, with the sleeper hit "End of Beginning" (2022).
 One of the singles from his second studio album, Decide (2022), it was the sixth song with the most streams in 2024 and charted in 41 countries, including in the United States with a peak at number 11.
 It also received certifications in nearly 20 nations.
 Keery started teasing his third album on social media at the beginning of 2025.